wmcneil/musicbot/README.md

 * **Docs** Means that help is wanted to improve the documentation.

 These 4 tags all imply that help is wanted, so feel free to contribute at whichever level.

+Also feel free to work on your own ideas.
+Especially commands, we can't have too many of those.